jefflab/goamz/README.md

 # goamz - An Amazon Library for Go

-This is a fork of [https://launchpad.net/goamz](https://launchpad.net/goamz) that adds some missing API calls to certain packages.
+This is a fork of [https://github.com/mitchellh/goamz](https://github.com/mitchellh/goamz) (which is a fork of [https://launchpad.net/goamz](https://launchpad.net/goamz)).

+Please don't use this version.
+I'm just playing around with an idea.